 Whole Boat GFI (EFI): This device behind the dash is similar to a GFI outlet that protects against electrical shock.
 If you find after plugging in and turning on all breakers you still don't have power, then check this unit.
-If it is tripped and power is restored by pushing the button you are good to go.
+If its tripped and power is restored by pushing the button your good to go.
 If it trips a second time you must determine what the cause is.
-Something got wet that should not be wet or a device/wire has failed in the system.
+Some thing got wet that should not be wet or a device or wire has failed in the system.
 Do not attempt to bypass the unit.